What’s the best Nikon camera on the market in 2019?

-The question isn’t just what is the best Nikon camera.
+The question isn’t just what is one of the best cameras.
 The real question is “Which is the best Nikon camera for me?”
-Knowing how you’ll use your camera and what demands you will place on it will help you make a more informed decision and hopefully let you find the perfect camera to fit your needs, lifestyle and budget!
+Knowing how you’ll use it and what demands you will place on it will help you make a more informed decision and hopefully let you find the perfect one to fit your needs, lifestyle and budget!

 Best for snapshots of your children, family or events, or for personal use or on social media.
 They are small, lightweight and easy to tuck in a pocket and are fully automated.
 Just smile and snap away!

-Best for all of the above AND you want to print these photos in slightly larger sizes, edit them in greater detail OR you want more creative control over your images.
-DSLRs and mirrorless cameras do a better job of stopping action and can make use of external and off camera flash.
+Best for all of the above AND you want to print these shots in slightly larger sizes, edit them in greater detail OR you want more creative control over your image.
+DSLRs and a mirrorless camera does a better job of stopping action and can make use of external and off camera flash.
 They also offer interchangeable lenses allowing you to zoom and magnify.

-Best for all of the above AND you want maximum editing abilities, need to shoot in very low light conditions and will sell images to clients, especially large format prints like canvases and metals.
-A professional camera also gives you more buttons and scroll wheels on the camera body itself, allowing you to rapidly adjust exposure or other image controls.
+Best for all of the above AND you want maximum editing abilities, need to shoot in very low lighting conditions and will sell an image to clients, especially large format prints like canvases and metals.
+A professional model also gives you more buttons and scroll wheels on the body itself, allowing you to rapidly adjust exposure or other image controls.

-I’m going to assume that since you are on a photography education website, you are considering a purchase beyond a cell phone camera or point-and-shoot model.
-And since this article is about Nikon cameras, we will focus on that brand in particular.
-Keep reading and I’ll give you my picks for best Nikon camera for professionals and semi-professionals.
+I’m going to assume that since you are on a photography education website, you are considering a purchase beyond a cell phone or point-and-shoot model.
+And since this article is about Nikon DSLR cameras, we will focus on that brand in particular.
+Keep reading and I’ll give you my picks for best Nikon cameras for professionals and semi-professionals.

-To help you decide, find a local camera store and spend some time picking up and holding the cameras.
+To help you decide, find a local store and spend some time picking up and holding the cameras.
 See if one fits your hands or body type better.
-Also think about if there is a local Canon or Nikon dealer close to you.
-Having a repair and service shop that deals in your brand can save mailing your camera cross country or a long drive in the car for service.
+Also think about if there is a local dealer close to you.
+Having a repair and service shop that deals in your brand can save mailing your cross country or a long drive in the car for service.